kalligator/ulauncher-gemini-direct/README.md

 ## Changelog

+### 2025-06-01
+• Added the `gemini-2.5-flash-preview-05-20` option to the models list and made it default.
+The previous model is still kept as some may still prefer it.
+• Did some code tidying up.
 ### 2025-04-24
-• Added a new option to the models list: `models/gemini-2.5-flash-preview-04-17` and made it default.
+• Added a new option to the models list: `gemini-2.5-flash-preview-04-17` and made it default.

 ## Usage